Jason-Saltenis/Portfolio/README.md

 # Portfolio

-#Feel free to contact me on Linkedin if you've any questions
+#Feel free to contact me on Linkedin or by Email at TheSaltenis@gmail.com if you've any questions